 LibrarySearch offers a streamlined interface for finding books and other media that combines the collections of UO Libraries and Summit libraries.

-Books, videos, and other materials in library catalogs are assigned official subject headings by the Library of Congress (LCSH).
+Books, videos, and other materials in library catalogs are assigned official subject headings by the Library of Congress (LCSH) by cataloging librarians.
 These subject headings describe an item's content and what it is about, and are useful for focusing research on broader, narrower, or related topics.
 Look for subject heading links in the library catalog to find more items on the same topic.
+Some subject headings are dated or even problematic, and they can be changed through a petition process.

 Subdivisions, or subheadings, are words or phrases which may be added to a subject heading to create a more effective search.
 They are hyperlinked in LibrarySearch so that you can use them to see all records they are connected with.